JhonnyJason/generate-nginx-config-for-thingies-sources/ressources/README.md

 Usage
 -----
-Just call the script and prive an first argument being the path to the machine-config.js file.
+Call the script by it's name :-) first argument is the path to the machine-config.js file.
-The second argument would be the directory where we should store the generated files.
+The second argument is the directory where we should store the generated files.

+Both arguments are required.
 ```
 $ generate-nginx-config-for-thingies --help